driesvints/vat-calculator/README.md

 ## Configuration

-By default, the VAT Calculator has all EU VAT rules predefined, so that it can easily be updated, if it changes for a specific country.
+By default, the VatCalculator has all EU VAT rules predefined, so that it can easily be updated, if it changes for a specific country.

 If you need to define other VAT rates, you can do so by publishing the configuration and add more rules.

-The configuration file also determines whether you want to use the VAT Calculator JS routes or not.
+The configuration file also determines whether you want to use the VatCalculator JS routes or not.

 **Important:** Be sure to set your business country code in the configuration file, to get correct VAT calculation when selling to business customers in your own country.